FortAwesome/react-native-fontawesome/README.md

 ** `create-react-native-app` uses Expo, which bundles `reactive-native-svg`.
 So if you're using `create-reactive-native-app` you shouldn't try to add `react-native-svg`.
 At the time of writing, `create-react-native-app` bundles `react-native-svg` version 6, which does not include support for SVG features such as `Mask`.
-Therefore, this component does not yet support `Mask`.
+In order to make use of `Mask`, make sure your dependencies have `react-native-svg` 7.
+The example app in this repo demonstrates.

 ## Add more styles or Pro icons